How to Start a Podcast and Measure Its Impact in 2021

 We go a bit more in depth with sponsorship now.
 We have offerings that tie into our courses, such as giving away free domains from Hover to attendees of website conversion courses as a part of the promotion that Hover received in their sponsorship package.
 As you develop more products, services, email lists, etc. [as part of your show’s success], you should start to include those things [in your sponsorship package] to entice advertisers.

-John said Marketing Over Coffee breaks out more of a quarterly subscription sponsorship model:
+Wall said Marketing Over Coffee breaks out more of a quarterly subscription sponsorship model:

 We offer quarterly sponsorship packages with the show.
 So vendors can come in and get 10 episodes over three months.
 We limited it to two sponsors per quarter, so that only two companies are featured at a time.
 That way we only spend 3 or 4 minutes with the sponsors and then spend a solid 20 minutes on content.

-Larry also ties in multiple marketing channels to entice advertisers:
+Jordan also ties in multiple marketing channels to entice advertisers:

 We have an integrated approach on sponsorship packages.
 We’ve integrated the podcast with our social channels, mailing lists, and public events.
 You can buy short or long contracts, a specific delivery mechanism, etc. because we’re associated with a couple of other websites (doddlenews.com, and larryjordan.com) as well.
 That allows us [and advertisers] to, again, reach media creators, but lets us reach them in a variety of different ways.